LunaCreates/Luna-Creates/src/site/blog/top-10-most-visited-countries-in-the-world.md

 * **Koh Phi Phi** - the Phi Phi islands are some of the loveliest in Southeast Asia.
 Most famous for being the setting of the Leonardo DiCaprio movie The Beach.

   ![](https://lunacreates.co.uk/images/blog/screen-shot-2021-06-12-at-22-28-47.png)
-* The Grand Palace, Bangkok
+* **The Grand Palace, Bangkok** - is a complex of buildings at the heart of Bangkok, Thailand.
+The palace has been the official residence of the Kings of Siam since 1782.

   ![](https://lunacreates.co.uk/images/blog/screen-shot-2021-06-12-at-22-29-42.png)
 * Sunday Walking Street, Chiang Mai